brehen/master-thesis/docs/thesis_essay/essay.md

 This master thesis explores the following hyphothesis:

 > it is possible to develop a FaaS platform that scale to near-zero resource
-> usage without comprimising availability, by exclusively running WebAssembly
+> usage without sacrificing consistency/latency, by exclusively running
-> modules
+> WebAssembly modules

 To test this, we will develop a prototype FaaS written in Rust, and attempt to scale to near-zero by implementing a simple service for serving memes on the